SeldonIO/seldonio.github.com/feature-pipeline.md

 The example code provides methods to download the Iris dataset and create the JSON events.
 Then the pipeline can be run as:

 {% highlight bash %}
-docker run --rm -t -v ${PWD}/data:/data iris_pipeline bash -c "python /pipeline/iris_pipeline.py --events /data/iris/events/1 --features /data/iris/features/1 --models /data/iris/models/1"
+docker run --rm -t -v ${PWD}/data:/data seldonio/iris_pipeline bash -c "python /pipeline/iris_pipeline.py --events /data/iris/events/1 --features /data/iris/features/1 --models /data/iris/models/1"
 {% endhighlight %}

 The first few lines of the input events JSON look like: